-On an different topic, especially if you are a young writer, you want to address the question of emulation.
-We all emulate other writers--it's how we learn.
+On an different topic, especially if you are a young writer, you should address the question of emulation.
+We all emulate other writers–it’s how we learn.
 We see the way another writer handles sentences or scenes, dialogue or plotting, and we model our work after them.
-It's a necessary step in the process.
+It’s a necessary step in the process.
 However, there is a point where you have to move past emulation.

 Think of the writer you admire most, the one you want to write like so badly it makes you ache.
 For me it was Ray Bradbury.
 Write your hero’s name on a piece of paper in big letters.
 As you look at it, think of the wonderful stories, the wonderful experiences he or she has given you.